software-mansion/react-native-gesture-handler/docs/component-touchables.md

 } from 'react-native-gesture-handler'
 ```

-For more deep comparison of these implementation, see our [touchables example](https://github.com/kmagiera/react-native-gesture-handler/blob/master/Example/touchables/index.js)
+For a comparison of both touchable implementations see our [touchables example](https://github.com/kmagiera/react-native-gesture-handler/blob/master/Example/touchables/index.js)